by ProcureDeskLast Updated : May-26-2019

 When presenting the business case, executives/decision-makers are not only interested in the expected outcome but also the risks for the projects.

-For example, what if the purchasing system is not well adapted or suppliers don’t’ adopt the solution for e-invoicing.
+For example, what if the purchasing system is not well adapted or suppliers don’t’ adopt the e-invoicing solution?

 All these are potential risks to the project.
-Identifying then while building the business case helps with the following
+Identifying them while building the business case helps with the following

 Identifying risks helps in validating the likelihood of success, there is no point in presenting a case that has a lot of risks.